What’s new in SAP Cloud Platform SDK for iOS 2.0 SP02

 We just released service pack two.
-As usual, you can get it on SAP Marketplace or in the SAP Store.
+As usual, you can get it on SAP Marketplace or on the SAP Community Download.
 Our comprehensive online documentation gives you all the details; you may also simply want to use the API docs that are embedded in the Assistant’s Help menu.

 Here are some of the highlights that we added.

 System Requirements, Installing, and Upgrading

 We’ve built the new service pack with the most recent Swift 4.1, which is included in Xcode 9.2, Xcode 9.3, and Xcode 9.4 – any of these will do for you.
 The Assistant itself runs on the current macOS version.

 To upgrade from version 2.0 or 2.0 SP01, simply replace the Assistant in your /Applications folder.
 Any apps that are managed in the Assistant can be upgraded by simply clicking on the project name and selecting ‘Refresh Frameworks…’ from the context menu.
 Open the Assistant main menu and ‘Export Frameworks…’ to extract the new frameworks on your disk so you can copy them into any Xcode project not managed by the Assistant.

 We’ve had support for collecting usage event in the SDK for a long time.
 In this release we make it much easier to collect usage information and send it to the server.
 We’ve introduced a UsageBroker and integrated this with the Flows frameworks, so you can automate collection of usage events and apply server settings to turn collection on/off.
 With GDPR being effective and similar regulations kicking in around the world, we also make it easier to ask users for consent to data collection by providing according UI flows – single/multiple screens with mandatory and optional steps.
 As a side note – it is still your responsibility to make sure you’re compliant with regulations, we’re giving some tools to make it easy being compliant.